aer0ss/aerofs/docs/engineering/testing/private-cloud-manual-test-plan.md

 These manual tests are not done on every appliance release (they're costly).
 We record them here to remember all the candidates for automation.

-- All the functions on the Bunker Web UI
+- All functions in the Bunker Web UI
+- All functions in the Web UI
 - OpenID
+- Auditor
+- OAuth
+- 3rd-party applications & the user-facing OAuth flow for external apps
+- Dryad